Mungaru Male

-This movie marked the Kannada debut of actress Pooja Gandhi (who was introduced as Sanjana Gandhi).

 Plot

-Preetham is on a visit to Eva Mall in Bangalore; amidst a heavy wind, he spots a pretty girl, Nandini.
+Preetham is on a visit to Eva Mall in Bengaluru where amidst heavy winds, he spots a pretty girl Nandini.
 While staring at her, he inadvertently falls into a manhole.
-Nandini rescues him from the pit, but in the process loses her heart-shaped watch she had just bought.
-While accompanying his mother to Madikeri in Coorg, Preetam confronts a man named Jaanu.
-Jaanu, who has been following Nandini, beats Preetam thinking that he is in love with Nandini.
-Preetam, unaware that Jaanu has vowed not to allow anyone near Nandini, trashes Jaanu and his gang in revenge.
+Nandini rescues him, but in the process she loses her heart-shaped watch which she had just bought.

+While accompanying his mother to Madikeri in Coorg, Preetham confronts a man named Jaanu.
+Jaanu, who has been following Nandini, hits Preetham, thinking that he is in love with her.
+Preetham, unaware that Jaanu has vowed not to allow anyone near Nandini, fights Jaanu and his gang in revenge.

-In Madikeri, Preetam unexpectedly meets Nandini.
-He identifies himself and expresses his love towards her and offers to tie the watch as an indication for their marriage.
+In Madikeri, Preetham unexpectedly meets Nandini.
+He identifies himself and expresses his love for her and offers to put her lost watch on her.
 Nandini, who is already engaged, rejects his request.
-Nonetheless, Preetam vows to marry Nandini if she meets him again.
-In the meantime, Preetam discovers that his nearly-deaf host in Madikeri, Col. Subbaiah, is Nandini's father and that Nandini's marriage is only a week away.
-Dejected, Preetam throws Nandini's heart-shaped watch away.
-But Nandini telephones him and taunts him to return.
-Delighted, Preetam goes in search of her watch and spots a rabbit, which he calls Devadas, and brings it along with the watch.
+Nonetheless, Preetham vows to marry Nandini if she meets him again.
+In the meantime, Preetham discovers that his nearly-deaf host in Madikeri, Col. Subbaiah, is Nandini's father and that her wedding is only a week away.
+Dejected, Preetham throws Nandini's watch away.
+But Nandini calls him and taunts him to return.
+Delighted, Preetham goes in search of her watch and spots a rabbit, which he names Devadas and brings it along with the watch.

-Since Nandini's friends are due to arrive from Mumbai for the marriage, Preetam takes Nandini to the railway station.
-The train is delayed by five hours, so Nandini and Preetam decide to visit a nearby hill-temple.
-While returning from the temple, Preetam and Nandini are caught in rain.
-An old couple offers Preetam and Nandini to take shelter inside their hut.
-Preetam, still in two minds about expressing his love to Nandini, grabs a couple of toddy bottles, goes out in the rain and starts drinking.
-However, when Nandini walks towards him, offering an umbrella, he is under a state of intoxication and tells Nandini that he'd better stay away from Nandini to remain a decent boy, rather than to propose or elope with her.
-Nandini is now in love with Preetam and is in a dilemma as her wedding is due in a few days.
+Preetham takes Nandini to the railway station to receive her friends who are due to arrive from Mumbai for the wedding.
+The train is delayed by five hours, so Nandini and Preetham decide to visit a nearby hill-temple.
+While returning from the temple, Preetham and Nandini are caught in the rain.
+An old couple offers to give them shelter inside their hut.
+Preetham, still not sure about expressing his love to Nandini, grabs a couple of toddy bottles, goes out in the rain and starts drinking.
+However, when Nandini walks towards him, offering an umbrella, he drunkenly tells Nandini that he should stay away from Nandini to remain a decent boy, rather than to propose or elope with her.
+Nandini is now in love with Preetham and is in a dilemma as her wedding is in a few days.
 She asks him to take her to the top of a waterfall where she expresses her love for him while standing at the edge.